-As it is not published by mainstream publishers grey literature can be hard to track down.
+As grey literature is not published by mainstream publishers, it can be hard to track down.

 How to find grey literature

-Contains research reports from many government departments, and some other bodies like the Royal Colleges.
+The Library has research reports from many government departments, and some other bodies like the Royal Colleges.
 You can search the Library by keyword, individual name, and organisation.

-- Copac is a merged online catalogue of major libraries in the UK and Ireland
+- Copac: a merged online catalogue of major libraries in the UK and Ireland

-- WorldCat shows the collections of more than 10,000 libraries worldwide.
+- WorldCat: the collections of more than 10,000 libraries worldwide

-An open-access website offering information on grey literature (paper) produced in Europe.
+Alternatively, search OpenGrey – an open access website that offers information on grey literature produced in Europe.
 It includes documents from the fields of science, technology, biomedical science, economics, social science and humanities.

 Google Scholar is useful for locating some reports, technical papers, conference proceedings and working papers.